-Bechthold is co-director of the Master in Design Studies Program and director of the GSD‘s Technology Platform, and Associate Faculty at the Wyss Institute for Biologically Inspired Engineering.
-He teaches courses in design robotics and material systems, building structures, as well as lifecycle design.
+Bechthold is Director of the Doctor of Design Program, director of the GSD‘s Technology Platform, and Associate Faculty at the Wyss Institute for Biologically Inspired Engineering.
+He teaches courses in design robotics and material systems, building structures, as well as life cycle design.
 Recent courses include CeramicsLab, the TRACES option studio, Analysis and Design of Building Structures I and II, as well as Nano, Mico, Macro: Adaptive Materials Laboratory (cross-listed with Harvard's John A. Paulson School of Engineering and Applied Sciences).

 Bechthold received a Diplom-Ingenieur degree in architecture from the Rheinisch-Westfalische Technische Hochschule in Aachen, Germany, and a Doctor of Design Degree from the Graduate School of Design at Harvard University.
 He is a registered architect in Germany and has practiced in London, Paris, and Hamburg.
 During this period he was associated with firms such as Skidmore, Owings & Merrill, Santiago Calatrava and von Gerkan, Marg & Partner.